 Equal rights, gender equality and gender equity

-Equal rights represents a demand for abolishing any legal restrictions that make people unequal and ensuring that people are not discriminated against.
+Equal rights represent a demand for abolishing any legal restrictions that make people unequal and ensuring that people are not discriminated against.

 Asking for gender equality moves beyond those rights and includes addressing aspects like the unequal effects of gender roles and gendered divisions of labour discussed below.

-Gender equity calls for serving justice for people of historically disadvantaged genders and ensuring that the gender identity of a person does not affect their opportunities and living situation.
+Gender equity calls for serving justice for people of historically disadvantaged genders and ensuring that the gender identity of a person does not affect their opportunities and living situation (UN 2005).

 Intersectionality describes the simultaneity of different forms of discrimination.
 The focus is on the effects of multiple forms of discrimination, which can influence and reinforce each other, affecting the daily lives of individuals (Britannica 2024).

 Intersectional feminism “has set itself the goal of recognizing multiple discrimination and accepting multiple identities.” [own translation] (Center for anti-discrimination educational work).
-It is about looking at complex realities of people’s lives and the effects of multiple, joint-up forms of discrimination.Heteronormativity
+It is about looking at complex realities of people’s lives and the effects of multiple, joint-up forms of discrimination (Ableism, adultism, antisemitism, LGBTIQ* hostility, racism, sexism).Heteronormativity

 Heteronormativity refers to “[...] the norms of heterosexuality and binary sexuality and understands them as a social power relationship [...].
 Cisnormativity is part of this heteronormative power relationship and refers to the norm of locating oneself within the gender/sex assigned at birth” (Dionisius 2021: 78; own translation).